pvoulgaris9398/azure-samples/az204-app-config/docs/readme.md

 ![](2024-08-05-07.png)

 - Not sure what's up with that, but not looking good.
 It's going on 6 minutes and still working...

+- As of this time `8/5/24 5:34 PM1` I am not able to use `terraform` to create the app settings, for some reason. \
+None of the things I've tried seem to work
+- **BUT**, I _can_ create the settings via the az command-line, see `create-setting.sh` \
+and the Azure Portal
+- And see them queried from my sample app, after updating the connection string